dbca-wa/resource_tracking/README.md

 # Resource Tracking application

-Django and Leaflet application that collects tracking information using IMAP from a mailbox and displays it on a collection of layers provided by Geoserver.
-The application also downloads observation data from automatic weather stations.
+Django and Leaflet application that collects tracking device information from a variety of sources and aggregates it into a single database.

-# Installation
+## Installation

 The recommended way to set up this project for development is using [Poetry](https://python-poetry.org/docs/) to install and manage a virtual Python